Veterinary Pharmacology sources

 Semester II: Veterinary Therapy II, Ophthalmology.

 Since 1834, education during extended to three years, is the last year being executed terminal year internships (Ghergariu, 1994).

 In 1860, is created by Dr. Carol Davila, The School of Medicine and Pharmacy, and from 1 January 1861, the same Carol Davila as consequence of "High resolution" of Prince Alexandru Ioan Cuza, will set up in Bucharest, The Veterinary School belonging to the War Ministry, along with The School of Medicine and Pharmacy.

-Since 1864, following the "Instruction law", Veterinary School will be considered part of superior instruction, study duration increasing from three to five years (Simionescu, 1984).
+Since 1864, following the "Instruction law", Veterinary School of Iasi will be considered part of superior instruction, study duration increasing from three to five years (Simionescu, 1984).

-Trough the statute of Veterinary school in 1864, remained in force until 1872, subjects were divided into six departments and spread over five years of study as follows:
+By the 1864 Veterinary Schook Regulations, which remained in force until 1872, the subjects were divided into 6 chairs and distributed over 5 years of study as follows:

 • Natural sciences, Physics, Chemistry.

 • Veterinary pharmacology, Botany.

 • Anatomy and pathology of hooves, shoeing art.